-The Curriculum Materials Center (CMC), located in room 418 Spring Valley Building (SVB), will be closed for the duration of Fall 2021 due to COVID-19.
-You can request CMC materials for pickup at Bender Library by going to the library's catalog: https://www.american.edu/library/.
+The Curriculum Materials Center (CMC), located in room 418 Spring Valley Building (SVB), is accessible by AU card swipe access from 7am to 10pm daily.
+You can also request CMC materials for pickup at Bender Library by going to the library's catalog: https://www.american.edu/library/.
+All materials must be returned to Bender Library.

 These are the types of materials you will find in the Curriculum Materials Center (CMC):